joshdevyn/Runix/docs/DRIVER_PROTOCOL.md

 - **TCP**: Raw TCP socket communication with JSON messages
 - **Standard I/O**: Communication via stdin/stdout (for simpler drivers)

+Drivers should listen on the port specified by the `RUNIX_DRIVER_PORT` environment variable, which is automatically assigned by the Runix engine using ephemeral ports to avoid conflicts.

 ## Message Format

 For WebSocket and TCP transports, messages are JSON objects with the following format: